Southampton (village), New York: 21st century

+Other areas in the village house the relatively large population of year-round residents.
+The village has the most diverse population in the Hamptons, including relatively large numbers of African Americans, Asians and Hispanics, both in percentage terms and absolute numbers.
+As it is the largest, most densely populated community in the Hamptons and the commercial and administrative center of the Town, there is a wider range of neighborhoods and types of housing in Southampton.
+This includes condominiums, single family houses, apartment buildings as well as the aforementioned estates closer to the ocean.

 The Shinnecock Indian Reservation borders the village on its southwestern border.
 Shinnecock Hills Golf Club one of the oldest and most prestigious golf courses in the country, borders the village on its northwest corner.
-The Art Village, a summer art school started by William Merritt Chase and funded by early residents of the Southampton Summer Colony, is still in existence, though now it is entirely private residences; no arts education is conducted in the Art Village any more.
+The Art Village, a summer art school started by William Merritt Chase and funded by early residents of the Southampton Summer Colony, is still in existence, though now it is entirely private residences.

 There are several working farms and agricultural preserves in the village.
 Most of those properties are located in the Estate Section, particularly in the Wickapogue Road Historic District.

 Southampton Village boasts well regarded ocean beaches including Cooper's Beach, which was voted #3 in a recent national poll.
-In 2010 it was listed as America's top beach according to the annual list of the best American beaches compiled by Dr. Stephen Leatherman, AKA Dr. Beach.
+In 2010, it was listed as "America's top beach", according to the annual list of the best American beaches compiled by Stephen Leatherman, AKA Dr. Beach.